 - Your spouse may be using mediation to delay the divorce.
 Even if you both agree to divorce, one spouse may use the mediation process to buy more time.
 During this time, they may make decisions about their finances or assets that put them in a more favorable position during negotiations or litigation.

 - You may get manipulated into giving up more than you need to.
 In many situations, the more financially savvy spouse (or the spouse with more power in the relationship) pushes hard or mediation, claiming that it will be faster and cheaper without an attorney involved.
 In these cases, that spouse almost always receives a better result.
-Even in mediation, always hire your own divorce attorney to provide counsel and educate you of your rights prior to your mediation sessions.
+Even in mediation, always hire your own Orange County divorce attorney to educate you of your rights prior to your mediation sessions.

-- Your complex, high-value assets may get undervalued.
-If your divorce involves complex tax issues or high-value assets such as a business, spouses will be responsible for receiving their own valuations and tax assessments.
+- Your complex, high-value assets may be incorrectly valued.
+If your divorce involves complex issues such as a business, a valuation will be necessary.
+If you do not insist on a valuation, you may be waiving a significant right.
 Without an attorney’s counsel, you may receive an unfair or inaccurate assessment that is in the other party’s favor.

-These are just some ways that mediation may hurt the outcome of your case.
+These are just some ways that mediation may be to your disadvantage.
 It is crucial to be fully informed about your rights, the legal process and all your options prior to getting started.
 By staying informed, you can avoid some of these common mediation pitfalls.

-Always consult a family law attorney before starting mediation.
+Consult with one of our 18 respected Orange County family law attorneys before starting mediation.
 They will be able to fully evaluate your situation to determine if mediation is a good solution for you.
 If you do proceed, they will also be able to offer their honest advice throughout the mediation process to ensure you are treated fairly by your spouse, the mediator and any experts that are involved.
 With a full understanding of mediation’s pitfalls and guidance from a trusted attorney, mediation may lead to a win-win solution for you.